Faro, Yukon

 Faro is a town in central Yukon, Canada, the home of the now abandoned Faro Mine.
 It was the largest open-pit lead–zinc mine in the world as well as a significant producer of silver and other natural resources.
 The mine was originally established by Cyprus Anvil Mining Corporation in 1969 and subsequently switched hands to Curragh Resources but due to low metal prices they went bankrupt.
-Anvil Range Mining then took over the mine from 1995-1997 and then in 1998 Faro Mine was abandoned.
+Anvil Range Mining then took over the mine from 1995–1997 and then in 1998 Faro Mine was abandoned.
 The site is now in active remediation with the project being led by the Ralph M. Parsons Construction Company of the United States with General Enterprises Ltd. of Whitehorse being the main subcontractor.
 As of 2021, the population is 440, down from its peak population of 1,652 in 1981.
 Faro was named after the card game of the same name.

-As these industries have declined over the past decade, Faro is attempting to attract ecotourism to the region to view such animals as Dall and Stone sheep.
+As these industries have declined over the past decade, Faro is attempting to attract ecotourism to the region to view such animals as Dall sheep and Stone sheep.
 Several viewing platforms have been constructed in and around the town.

 One unusual feature of Faro is that it has a golf course running through the main part of town.

 History

-The area was prospected in the 1950s and 1960s by Al Kulan, credited with discovering several significant deposits of lead and zinc ore and playing a major role in the discovery of the Faro Mine, which became Canada's largest lead-zinc mine.
+The area was prospected in the 1950s and 1960s by Al Kulan, credited with discovering several significant deposits of lead and zinc ore and playing a major role in the discovery of the Faro Mine, which became Canada's largest lead–zinc mine.
 The Cyprus Anvil Mining Corporation established the first operations to mine the deposits, and established the town of Faro.
 A new highway was built between Carmacks and Ross River to serve the Faro area – initially numbered Highway 9, it is today part of the Robert Campbell Highway, Yukon Highway 4.
 A forest fire in 1969 destroyed the newly built homes, which had to be re-built.

 On 26 October 2021, two people were killed and another critically injured in an active shooter situation in Faro.
 A suspect, identified as a local resident, was taken into custody by police and charged with two counts each of first-degree murder, attempted murder, and aggravated assault.
 Flags were lowered to half-mast in Whitehorse and Dawson City in response to the killings.

 Demographics

-In the 2021 Census of Population conducted by Statistics Canada, Faro had a population of 440 living in 210 of its 423 total private dwellings, a change of from its 2016 population of 348.
+In the 2021 Canadian census conducted by Statistics Canada, Faro had a population of 440 living in 210 of its 423 total private dwellings, a change of from its 2016 population of 348.
 With a land area of 199.89 km2, it had a population density of in 2021.